 How much is it to enter?

 Fees are staggered based entry categories and Earlybird, Regular, Late and Extended Deadlines.
 You can also receive a discounted rate if you are a Gold member on FilmFreeway.
-Please see our submission page HERE for a full list of pricing.

 Do you accept works-in-progress?